stebas101/stebas101.github.io/about.md

 ---
-layout: page
+layout: single
-title: About
+title: About Me
 permalink: /about/
 ---

+## Turning data into insight with code

-Welcome to my blog!
-My name is Stefano Basurto, and I'm passionate about using data analysis, machine learning and visualization to uncover insights on business, investments and the world around us.
+My name is Stefano Basurto, and I am passionate about building solutions to access, visualise and get insights from data.

-Join me as I share my journey through Data Science, Python, and all things related to data technologies.
-I hope you'll find useful information and inspiration here.

-With a previous experience in financial services and investment research, I bring a strategic approach to using data for decision-making.
-My tech stack includes Python, SQL, and tools like pandas, scikit-learn, and TensorFlow.
-I'm also fascinated by data visualization and skilled in programming languages like Java and JavaScript.

-My educational background is in Economics.
-I am also a CFA Charterholder and member of the [CFA Institute](https://www.cfainstitute.org).
+I embraced Python as my main programming language over a decade ago and have since used it extensively to craft solutions for data analysis, machine learning and web development.
+Alongside Python, I code in JavaScript, Java and R, and have strong experience with databases, including SQL (MySQL, PostgreSQL, SQLite) and _object-relational mapping_ (ORM).

+More recently, I’ve focused on backend development, leveraging frameworks like Flask and integrating cloud technologies for scalable deployments on Linux systems and cloud platforms.

+Before transitioning into software development, I worked as an investment research analyst in the financial services industry.
+I earned the CFA charterholder qualification and matured knowledge that can give me a strong edge with financial data and fintech products.

+As an enthusiastic lifelong learner, I am always eager to keep abreast of the latest technological developments and ready to apply them to create cutting-edge products.